 - The North Approach to the Twin Lakes begins near the intersection of the TransCanada Highway and the Banff Windermere Parkway (Highway 93).

-- There’s an epic 38km (one-way) journey to the Twin Lakes from Sunshine Village which takes you up Healy Creek past Egypt Lake, Scarab Lake, Haiduk Lake, Shadow Lake to the Twin Lakes and beyond.
+- There’s an epic 38km (one-way) journey to the Twin Lakes from Sunshine Village which takes you on the Healy Pass trail, towards Egypt Lake, Scarab Lake, Haiduk Lake, Shadow Lake to the Twin Lakes and beyond.
 This route is popular with backcountry campers in Banff.

 - The third option, which should be most appealing to day hikers in Banff, is the option to extend the Arnica Lake hike to see the Upper and Lower Twin Lakes.